DennisEendragt/WarOfCards/README.md

 1. Create this folder hierarchy: `root/com/dharmeshsujeeun/warofcards`
 2. Download the repository as a zip file and place it in the `warofcards` folder.
 3. Extract the contents of the zip file in the `warofcards` folder.
+4. Go into the newly extracted folder (probably named `WarOfCards-master`), select all the files there and move them to the `warofcards` folder.
 4. Open a terminal and navigate to the `root` folder.
 5. Type this command in the terminal and press Enter (to compile the code):
     `javac com/dharmeshsujeeun/warofcards/*.java`